kavyareddy1210/mars-rovers/README.md

     ruby init.rb input.txt

-For running tests, cd into mars-rover and run
+For running tests, cd into mars-rovers and run

      rspec spec